 Examples show how the theory is applied to engineering examples.
 These pages are designated with a

-Notes can be added by the reader or by the instructor.
+Notes can be added by the reader or by the instructor (tell me more).
 Click in light grey bar at the left to add a note.
 Existing notes are indicated by a small dot on the bar: for reader, for instructor.
 Hover the mouse over the dot to see the note.
 Click on a dot to edit the note.

 Reader's notes are store on your computer by the browser.
 If you move to another computer, or browser, your personal notes will not follow.
 This will change once user accounts are enabled.